adaptris/interlok-docs/docs/pages/advanced/advanced-failover.md

----
-title: Interlok Failover
-keywords: interlok
-tags: [advanced]
-sidebar: home_sidebar
-permalink: advanced-failover.html
-summary: This page describes how to configure multiple Interlok instances to start up in failover mode (since 3.3)
+> **Summary:** This page describes how to configure multiple Interlok instances to start up in failover mode (since 3.3)
----

 ## Failover Mode ##